ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

     export db_path=${install_path}/cryosparc_database

-    # Request a port number with the following script ; you may proceed with
+    # Define YCRC cryosparc port number: If you really want, you may proceed with
-    #  the dummy value 63000 while you wait to be assigned an official one
+    #  the dummy value 63000 if you haven't received your official one.
-    /apps/services/cryosparc/ycrc_get_cryosparc_port.sh
+    # However, the steps to update once you get your real one are somewhat arduous-
+    #  see 'Existing installations (changing your current port)' above
     export port_number="Insert your port number here"

     # Run the installation script